lawrennd/qig-code/README.md

 ```
 where S(Z) is joint entropy and I(Z) is multi-information.

-## Key Insights from the Game
+## Research Directions and Open Questions

+The framework identifies promising research directions that might merit continued investigation.
+The relationship between information conservation constraints and quantum formalism provides opportunities for advancing understanding of quantum foundations.
+The connection between Fisher information geometry and physical dynamics offers novel perspectives on the geometric basis of field theory.

+These directions represent research opportunities rather than established theoretical results.
+The framework's mathematical machinery provides tools for systematic investigation while acknowledging the substantial theoretical development required to establish definitive conclusions about fundamental physics emergence.

-### 1. Information Conservation Constraints Lead Directly to a Quantum Formalism
+### 1. Information Conservation Constraints and Quantum Formalism

-We demonstrate that quantum mechanics  arises mathematically when classical probability theory encounters fundamental information limitations.
+We investigate whether quantum mechanics arises mathematically when classical probability theory encounters information limitations.

-- *Complex amplitudes* emerge from Maximum Entropy principles under information constraints
+- *Complex amplitudes* and Maximum Entropy principles under information constraints
-- *Density matrices* arise as optimal representations of partial information
+- *Density matrices* as optimal representations of partial information
-- *The Born rule* emerges as inevitable under maximum entropy when variables transit from undistinguishable to distinguishable
+- *The Born rule* and maximum entropy when variables transit from undistinguishable to distinguishable

 ### 2. Fisher Information as Universal Substrate